Want to take a day trip to Nusa Penida from Bali? This guide shares everything you need to know for a successful day trip.

 Costs of a guided day trip to Nusa Penida

 We booked a tour online through one of the highest-ranked Nusa Penida tour companies, and I feel we paid way too much.
-While the tour included transfer to and from our Seminyak hotel, ferries to and from Nusa Penida, snorkeling, a private driver, a private guide, and lunch, we paid $250 USD!
-For a day trip anywhere — and especially in Indonesia — that is a lot of cash!
+While the tour included transfer to and from our Seminyak hotel, ferries to and from Nusa Penida, snorkeling, a private driver, a private guide, and lunch, we paid $250 USD for 2 people.
+For a day trip anywhere – and especially in Indonesia – that is a lot of cash!

 Since travel to Nusa Penida is more popular these days, however, there are cheaper day trips on the market.
-This one (which has amazing reviews on Viator) is $77 for a 10-hour tour.
+This one (which has amazing reviews on Viator) is $68 for a 8-hour tour.
 If you would rather someone arrange everything for you, this is a good option.

 What to bring/wear for a Nusa Penida day trip